5 Quirky Things To Do In Kansas City

 5. See an artist making Hallmark cards!

-Hallmark’s world headquarters are located in Kansas City.
-The Hallmark Visitors Center shares the history of Hallmark and displays some really neat artifacts from their storied past including a collection of one of a kind Christmas trees made for company founder J.C.
+This one rounds out our list of quirky things to do in Kansas City and it’s a cool one!
+Hallmark’s world headquarters are located here.
+And the Hallmark Visitors Center shares the history of Hallmark and displays some really neat artifacts from their storied past including a collection of one of a kind Christmas trees made for company founder J.C.
 Hall.
 See how cards are produced, watch a machine make a plastic bow and make a personal greeting card that will be e-mailed back home to you.

 Each afternoon from 1-2, staff artists and writers mingle with the public and answer questions as well as do their “work” right in front of you at a big wooden desk.
 Best of all, the Hallmark Visitors Center is absolutely free!